pharath/pharath.github.io/_posts/2022-10-06-notes-cpp-pointers-memory.md

 ## delete

+- `delete`
+  - takes a pointer to a dynamic object
+  - destroys that object
+  - frees the associated memory
 - The pointer we pass to `delete` must either
   - point to dynamically allocated memory or
   - be a null pointer.